Smart Contracts

 ProfileRegistry

 On-chain user profiles with unique names (3–20 characters) and optional public self-reported audience context.
-Profile settings also support an on-chain generated avatar color override.
-Voter ID is optional profile continuity metadata when the identity rail is configured.
+Profile settings also support an on-chain generated avatar gradient seed override.
+RaterRegistry provides the optional identity and credential context used alongside public profile metadata.

 Key Functions

 setProfile(name, selfReport)— Create or update profile.
-Names are case-insensitive unique, andselfReportstores public, self-reported, unverified audience context.getProfile(address)— Get profile (name, selfReport, createdAt, updatedAt).getAddressByName(name)— Reverse lookup: name to owner address.setAvatarAccent(rgb)andclearAvatarAccent()— Set or remove the generated avatar color override.getAvatarAccent(address)— Read whether an avatar color override is set and the stored RGB value.
+Names are case-insensitive unique, andselfReportstores public, self-reported, unverified audience context.getProfile(address)— Get profile (name, selfReport, createdAt, updatedAt).getAddressByName(name)— Reverse lookup: name to owner address.setAvatarAccent(rgb)andclearAvatarAccent()— Set or remove the generated avatar gradient seed override.getAvatarAccent(address)— Read whether an avatar gradient seed override is set and the stored RGB value.

 OpenZeppelin Governor with timelock control.
 Uses LREP voting power (ERC20Votes).
 Tokens are locked for 7 days when proposing or casting votes.